rubygems/bundler/ISSUES.md

 So!
 You're having problems with Bundler.
 This file is here to help.
 If you're running into an error, try reading the rest of this file for help.
 If you can't figure out how to solve your problem, there are also instructions on how to report a bug.

-**Please use the [Bundler Features](https://github.com/bundler/bundler-features) repo to suggest and discuss features.
-The bundler issue tracker is only for bugs.**

 ## Documentation

 Instructions for common Bundler uses can be found on the [Bundler documentation site](http://bundler.io/).